ndronos/c-nomorph/C-as-Punk-Rock.md

 The first element is zero steps from the head of the array...
 This is another cause of panic and flame wars, but it has its own sense.

+You can find a zeroth symphony from various composers...
+But in most situations, we use counting words like first, second, seventh that clash with offset numbering: the seventh item in the array is `array[6].
+I try to stick with language like `element 6 of the array`.

 (Klemens, 2015) C 101 pp. 348-349
 ```
 - item_seven.c
+- the first item in the array is ...[0], the element 0 of the array